CodeYourFuture/immersive-go-course/projects/concurrency/README.md

 Imagine we have a limit of 3 items in our cache, and we already have three items in it.
 If we try to add an additional item, first, we need to remove one.
 We need to sort the entries by when they were most recently added or accessed, and remove the oldest.

 We also want to keep statistics about our cache.
 We want to be able to ask the following questions:
+1. What's the hit rate of our cache? i.e. when we tried to look up a value, how many times was it in the cache vs missing?
-1. How many entries were written to the cache and have never been read after being written (including for things which have been evicted)?
+2. How many entries were written to the cache and have never been read after being written (including for things which have been evicted)?
-2. What is the average number of times a cache entry is read (just for things currently in the cache)?
+3. What is the average number of times a cache entry is read (just for things currently in the cache)?
-3. How many reads and writes have been performed in the cache across all time (including for things which have been evicted)?
+4. How many reads and writes have been performed in the cache across all time (including for things which have been evicted)?

 We want these statistics to be strongly consistent (e.g. if we only ever write to the cache and never read from it, the answers to 1 and 3 should be the same).